 - Generally, a standard fee is charged.
 This is non-refundable in Iceland, but you can always seek reimbursement once you return home.

-- Children under the age of 18, state pensioners and those receiving invalidity benefits are eligible for partial reimbursement.
+- State pensioners and those receiving disability benefits are eligible for partial reimbursement.
 You must provide proof of eligibility.

-- Generally, there is no charge for treatment provided during hospital stays (inpatient treatment).
+- Generally, there is no charge for treatment provided during hospital stays (in-patient treatment).

-- You will be charged a fee for treatments with no hospital stay (outpatient treatment).
+- You will be charged a fee for treatments with no hospital stay (out-patient treatment).
 This is non-refundable in Iceland, but you can always seek reimbursement when you are back home.